 According to Irish tradition, the way the ring is worn sends a secret message.
 Wear it on the right hand with the tip of the heart pointing to the fingertip to signal you are single.
 Turn the ring so the heart faces in to show you’re in a relationship.
 Move the ring to the left hand to communicate your status as engaged or married.

 The image of clasped hands is one that transcends time; so is the heart.
 These elements of this antique engagement ring style can make their way into modern ring styles.

 Gimmel comes from gemelli, which is Latin for “twins,” with the ring signifying the intertwining of two lives.

 Possibly French in origin, gimmel (pronounced gim-uhl) rings were made of two or three separate rings that were linked together but could come apart to be worn separately.
-They gained popularity as betrothal rings during the Renaissance.
+This antique engagement ring style gained popularity in betrothal rings during the Renaissance.
 Traditionally, each fiancé wore one part of the ring; the two separate rings were then reunited at the wedding ceremony and worn as one ring by the bride.
 Some gimmel rings had gemstones, however most did not.

 From the 16th century onward, gimmel rings were crafted across Europe.
 Such was their popularity that they were even given by royalty.
 The Prince Regent who was the future King George IV (1762-1830) gave a gimmel ring to Mrs. Maria Fitzherbert (1756 – 1837) in 1795.
 Prince George continued his gestures of clandestine affection by giving her a Lover’s Eye.